resiliencer/i915-sriov-dkms/README.md

 6. If everything is ok remove QXL video adapter from your VM.
 7. Finally migrate from remote desktop client to looking glass client (which you must build from source and run on your Linux Host).

-Also have a look at the configuration files in this repository.
+Also have a look at the configuration files in the repository.
 I hope this helps.

+### Donuts / coffee:

+XMR: `88LBEBEKbLqQ3GDBHsqLgidbYCLH6uFZZ4BsZr42URJgaJs5SozsejEYc2YRmvbGHC5FbkzcucTsNB4nAtyQVXbGSxzat5e`
+BTC: `bc1qqw2detp3rxxs5aqz66uxctzlf9ad5ge25jcfa5` or `1JySHpr7AVvQWrCjE1qADA8HGa1RbSCLmc`